Alfresco/docs-process-automation/docs/model/processes/bpmn.md

 | ID | *Required.* The unique identifier for the call activity.
 This is system generated and cannot be altered, for example `CallActivity_1kb3t8n`. |
 | Name | *Optional.* The name of the call activity.
 This will be displayed on the canvas. |
 | Documentation | *Optional.* A free text description of what the call activity does. |

-#### Multi-instance type

-Sub-processes can be set to repeat sequentially or in parallel when the process flow reaches them.

 #### Called element